akvo/akvo-caddisfly/caddisfly-app/app/src/misc/readme.md

 Files in this folder are not part of the Android app.

-caddisfly-tests.json : This file is a subset of the tests.json file and is uploaded to the dashboard
+caddisfly-tests-v2.json : This file is a subset of the tests.json file and is used by the dashboard